jaipkapoor99/bookify/README.md

 - **TypeScript**: The project is written entirely in TypeScript.
 Please adhere to the defined types and interfaces.
 - **Path Aliases**: Use the `@/` alias for imports from the `src` directory (e.g., `import MyComponent from '@/components/MyComponent'`).
 - **Linting**: The project uses ESLint for code quality.
-Please ensure your code follows the linting rules before submitting a contribution.
+Please ensure your code follows the linting rules (`npm run lint`) before submitting a contribution.
 - **Component Library**: We use `shadcn/ui` for UI components.
 Please familiarize yourself with its usage.